 Plaque is a colorless film that constantly forms and accumulates on your teeth and usually sticks to teeth at the gum line.
 Bacteria found in plaque produce toxins that irritate gums, often causing them to swell, turn red and bleed with ease.
 If prolonged, this can cause the gums to separate from the teeth, resulting in pockets forming.

 As the disease progresses, the supporting gum tissue and bone holding teeth in place deteriorates.
 Ultimately, if left untreated, this leads to tooth loss.

 Bleeding gums are a major warning to the possibility of tooth loss, and we need to address that right away.
 Affiliated Dentists treats gum disease with a multi-faceted approach that includes deep scaling, mouth rinses and periodontal maintenance.

-Scaling & Root Planning is part of Periodontal Maintenance.
+Scaling & Root Planing is part of Periodontal Maintenance.

 Most patients with periodontal disease will require a special “deeper” cleaning called scaling and root planing.
 Scaling and root planing removes plaque and tartar from below the gum line.
 This controls the growth of destructive bacteria.
 It also helps the gums to reattach to the root of the tooth.
 Because the procedure is performed beneath the gum line, your gums will be numbed for your comfort.
 Two to four visits may be necessary to the complete the treatment.
 You can expect some minor soreness after the treatment.